-Although our regular concert activities have been suspended due to the COVID-19 pandemic, KCCO musicians have been meeting in small groups to rehearse and perform while maintaining appropriate safety measures.
-An expansion of our outreach efforts, begun by violinist Jennifer Mitchell, “Civic in the City” is a series of recitals prepared and performed in various neighborhoods around town.
-Debbie Allen, principal clarinetist, began the neighborhood performances with a series of four recitals in her neighborhood in June and July of 2020.
-We now have spring/summer 2021 performances scheduled, with duos, trios, and quartets performing outdoors for appreciative audience members.
+An expansion of our outreach efforts initiated by violinist Jennifer Mitchell, “Civic in the City” is a series of recitals prepared and performed in various neighborhoods around town.
+Debbie Allen, KCCO principal clarinetist, began the neighborhood performances with a series of four recitals in her neighborhood in June and July of 2020.
+There were several performances over the summer in 2021, with duos, trios, and quartets performing outdoors for appreciative audience members.
 Our musicians are now focused on our regular season concerts, but look for more outdoor performances next summer!

 August 25 at 7:00pm (rain date August 26) New Longview Farms 904 SW Redbuck Cr.
 Lee’s Summit, MO 64081 (new pavilion down the hill from the pool)

 September 9 at 4:00pm (rain date September 10) Wilshire Clubhouse/Pool 13116 Delmar Leawood, KS 66209

 A highlight of Civic in the City is the performance of an original composition for string quartet, As The River Flows, written by our own Debbie Allen.
 The inspiration for the composition was watching nature unfold in all its glory while sheltering in place, at the onset of the virus.
 As The River Flows includes three movements: Life Endures, NatureRestores, and Water Glistens.

 Our annual Instrument Petting Zoo helps foster an appreciation for music by introducing children to different instruments and even giving them the chance to try playing them.
 This year’s participants also got to hear a few riffs from some of our talented orchestra members!